sylchw/The-Basics-for-getting-settled-down/README.md

 # The Basics for getting settled down in the Bay Area
-Collated list of things for people coming to the bay area for the first time.
+Collated list of things for people coming to the bay area for the first time. <br>
 Note: Some options have referral links that are mutually beneficial.

-### Before arrival
+## Before arrival
 1. Virtual Phone Number
 - Good to have to search for housing, for a rental agent to contact you
 - Calling apps on Googleplay/Appstore such as: